eclipse-openj9/openj9/doc/compiler/hcr/NextGenHCR.md

 The most fundamental construct in the OSR implementation is the OSR Point.
-An OSR point is a program execution point where the JIT may wish to transition execution of the method from the JITed code body back to the VM’s bytecode interpreter loop.
+An OSR point is a program execution point where the JIT may wish to transition execution of the method from the JITed code body back to the VM's bytecode interpreter loop.

 ## Involuntary and Voluntary OSR

 OSR can operate in two modes: voluntary or involuntary.
-Under involuntary OSR, the VM controls when execution will transition from JITed code to the bytecode interpreter loop – this mode is used to implement Full Speed Debug.
-In this mode, any operation which may yield control to the VM may allow the VM to trigger an OSR transition – we view this as involuntary OSR because the JITed code does not control when a transition may occur.
+Under involuntary OSR, the VM controls when execution will transition from JITed code to the bytecode interpreter loop - this mode is used to implement Full Speed Debug.
+In this mode, any operation which may yield control to the VM may allow the VM to trigger an OSR transition - we view this as involuntary OSR because the JITed code does not control when a transition may occur.
 Under voluntary OSR the JITed code controls when to trigger an OSR transition to the VM.
 This mode is used in a number of ways by the JIT, but most notably it is the mode used to implement nextGenHCR.
 To limit the number of points where OSR transitions may occur under nextGenHCR, method redefinitions are only permitted at a subset of yield points.
 These include calls, asyncchecks and monitor enters.
 There is also an implicit OSR point in the method prologue due to the stack overflow.

 ## Pre and Post Execution OSR